tableau/server-client-python/docs/api-ref.md

 `workbook_item`  |  The `workbook_item` specifies the workbook you are publishing.
 When you are adding a workbook, you need to first create a new instance of a `workbook_item` that includes a `project_id` of an existing project.
 The name of the workbook will be the name of the file, unless you also specify a name for the new workbook when you create the instance.
 See [WorkbookItem](#workbookitem-class).
 `file_path`  |  The path and name of the workbook to publish.
 `mode`     |  Specifies whether you are publishing a new workbook (`CreateNew`) or overwriting an existing workbook (`Overwrite`).
 You cannot appending workbooks.
 You can also use the publish mode attributes, for example: `TSC.Server.PublishMode.Overwrite`.
-`connections` | List of `ConnectionCredentials` objects for the connections created within the workbook.
+`connections` | List of `ConnectionItems` objects for the connections created within the workbook.
 `connection_credentials` | (Optional)  The credentials (if required) to connect to the workbook's data source.
 The `ConnectionCredentials` object contains the authentication information for the data source (user name and password, and whether the credentials are embedded or OAuth is used). **Deprecated since API server version 2.3.**
 `skip_connection_check` | (Optional) Set to `True` to skip connection check at time of upload.
 Publishing will succeed but unchecked connection issues may result in a non-functioning workbook.
 Defaults to `False`.
 `as_job` | (Optional) Set to `True` to run the upload as a job (asynchronous upload).
 If set to `True` a job will start to perform the publishing process and a `Job` object is returned.
 Defaults to `False`.